material-components/material-components-web/packages/mdc-textfield/README.md

 Character counter is used if there is a character limit.
 It displays the ratio of characters used and the total character limit.
 Helper text should be rendered inside `.mdc-text-field-helper-line` element which is immediate sibling of `.mdc-text-field`.
+See [here](character-counter/) for more information on using character counter.

 ```html
 <div class="mdc-text-field">